Research Group "Numerical Mathematics and Scientific Computing"

 Static and dynamic simulation in process engineering

-Static and dynamic process simulation has become an indispensable tool for design, analysis, and operation of complex plants in the process engineering industry.
-Here initial value problems for large-scale systems of differential and algebraic equations (DAEs) have to be solved.
-The simulation concept developed at WIAS is based on divide-and-conquer techniques and exploits the modular structure of the process models.
-The DAE system is solved with block-structured Newton-type methods.
-The simulation concept has been implemented in the Block Oriented Process Simulator BOP and has been successfully used in different industrial applications. [>> more]
+Dynamic process simulation has become an indispensable tool for design, analysis, and operation of complex plants in industry.
+Here initial value problems for large systems of differential-algebraic equations (DAEs) have to be solved.
+The simulation concept developed at WIAS exploits the modular structure of the process models to use divide-and-conquer techniques for solving the DAE system with block-structured methods.
+The concept is implemented in the Simulator BOP and has been successfully used in different industrial applications. [>> more]